Sarasakthi/React_Project_Sakthi/README.md

 # Hakuna Matata

-A React Final Project for ComIT React Course.
+A React project for ComIT React Course.
 This project was developed by Sakthi.

 ## Technologies Used